wakkihaya/neurotechjp/src/md/en/blog/ria-rustagi-neuphony.md

 It is very easy to use.

 After getting the device and the app, you can measure your brain's state (mood) by measuring your brain waves under normal conditions.
-After that, you can start the meditation provided by the app.
+After that, you can start the meditation though the app.
 This will apply the most appropriate meditation according to the mood, such as "not enough focus".
-During the meditation, auditory stimulation feedback using the volume of background music is provided according to the brain's activity state to guide you to deeper meditation.
-At the end of the session, you can view your insight.
+During meditation, auditory stimulation feedback using the volume of background music is provided according to the brain's activity state to guide you to a deeper meditation.
+At the end of the session, you can view your insight through a dedicated dashboard.

 &nbsp;